Linear Rogue waves: Linear Discrete Rogue Waves

 \subsection{The effect of Noninear Interaction}

 Let us now consider $\ds{g\neq0}$.
 Positive and negative values of $\ds{g}$ correspond to an repulsion and attraction.
 It is well known that rogue waves can be formed on a finite background if the system is modulationally unstable.
 In this subsection, our aim is not to study rogue wave formation due to modulational instability.
 Instead, we analyze the effect of nonlinear interaction on the process already present in the linear system. \\ During the formation of the peak, the nonlinear interaction plays an important role.
 The nonlinear interaction leads to either self-focusing or self-defocusing.
 In the limiting case $c_2=0$, both self-focusing and self-defocusing occur depending on the values of $c_1$ at fixed nonlinear interaction.
 This was experimentally achieved in \cite{moran}.
 Analogously, we also expect self-focusing and self-defocusing even when $c_2\neq0$.
 Let us now introduce attractive nonlinear interaction to the system described in the Fig-1.a.
 If $c_2=0$, we would see self-defocusing since $c_1=\pi$ \cite{moran}.
 We also numerical see self-defocusing when $c_2=0.005$.
 The peak density is lowered by the attractive interaction and the width consequently increases.
 If attractive interaction is strong enough, then the peak is completely destroyed as can be seen in the Fig.3.a.
 In other words, rogue wave is not formed for strong attractive nonlinear interaction.
 We would like to note that rogue waves given in the Fig.1.b and Fig.1.c. are destroyed at much stronger attractve nonlinear interaction.
 The physics of rogue wave is drastically changed if repulsive nonlinear interaction is introduced.
 If $g$ is big enough, then the peak doesn't vanish because of the self-trapping mechanism as can be seen in the Fig.3.b.
 Chaotic fluctuations occur on the background while the rogue wave survives with a slight change on its amplitude in time.
 The discrete rogue wave that appears from nowhere and survives for a long time was studied in \cite{cemsemiha}.
 Note that self-trapping depends on $c_1$ and $c_2$.
-For example, we don't numerically see long-living discrete rogue waves in the presence of repulsive nonlinear interaction if the same parameters in the Fig.3.b and Fig.3.c are used.
+For example, we don't numerically see long-living discrete rogue waves in the presence of repulsive nonlinear interaction if the same parameters in the Fig.3.b and Fig.3.c are used. \\ To sum up, we have predicted the existence of discrete linear rogue waves.
+The underlying physics for the formation of linear rogue waves can not be explained by modulational instability.
+We have discussed that Josephson effect can be used to explain linear discrete rogue waves.
+It is tempting to find an exact rogue wave solution (not triggered by modulational instability) for the nonlinear Schrodinger equation.
+Finally, we say that an experimental realization of our predictions can be achieved with current technology.